WildMeOrg/old_wildme-docs/docs/researchers/wbia/wbia_ggr.md

 ![Census Annotation Web Interface](../../../static/img/ggr_web_ca.jpg)

+CVS: You don't have anything here about AoI.
+I really believe CA can completely supercede AoI but I recall that you don't agree and have it kept.
+If I am right, please add.

 **Census Annotation Regions**

 To annotate Census Annotation Regions (CA-R), the user needs to add a part box within a Census Annotation (CA) annotation.
 The distinction of a CA-R versus a different part is arbitrary, and the user may simply use a custom part type to designate the part is intended to be a CA-R.